thosearetheguise/thosearetheguise.github.io/_posts/2020-03-20-Pinkys-Palace-v3.md

 pinky
 ```

 Great!
-Now that we know that will work, we just need to get it to run as root in our kernel module.
+Now that we know this bind shell will work, we just need to get it to run as root in our kernel module.

 Looking at a bunch of pre-existing rootkits we need an `arg[]` and an `envp[]` and to also call the function `call_usermodehelper()`